Death to Tyrants

 Death to Tyrants is the eighth album by American hardcore punk band Sick of It All, released on April 18, 2006.
 On this record, the band introduced a much heavier and stronger sound.
 This was the first Sick of It All album not released on Fat Wreck Chords (who released their previous three albums) since 1997's Built to Last.

+Sick of It All finished the writing process for the record in April 2005, and began recording it in August of that same year.